esbastiango/InternationalDebt/README.md

 debt: The value of debt in USD associated with a given indicator for a country.

 ## Source
 This project is based on the DataCamp project "Analyze International Debt Statistics".
-You can access the original project here.
+You can access the original project here: https://app.datacamp.com/learn/projects/1906.

 ## Conclusion
 This analysis will provide insights into how countries manage their debt, which countries are making the highest repayments, and how multilateral creditors impact global debt dynamics.